Code-Institute-Submissions/Wild_Thing_Yoga/README.md

         - There will be a name, email, contact number and text area fields.
         - There will be a date selector field.
         - There will be radio buttons to select classes.
-        - The border wil be black and of a 1-2px weight when hovered over.
+        - The border will be black and of a 1-2px weight when hovered over.
         - The submission button will have a Book! value.
         - The button & date will be green with white text on hover.
 11. The footer will have: